Skip Ribbon Commands

 Menstrual irregularities

-Approximately 60-70 percent of women with Polycystic Ovary Syndrome (PCOS) exhibit menstrual dysfunction related to anovulation.
+Approximately 60-70 percent of women with PCOS exhibit menstrual dysfunction related to anovulation.
 The most common abnormalities are infrequent periods (oligomenorrhoea) and absence of period (amenorrhoea).
 Frequent and prolonged periods (polymenorrhoea) are very uncommon (less than two percent).
 One quarter of patients have regular periods.

 Skin problems